MysteriousGuardian/Blackridge-CTF/README.md

 ## The Story

-Blackridge Oil Company is a mid-sized oil company with different types of services, such as a website and a file server.
-The company has hired an IT team that is controlled by the IT Manager "Anna Lindqvist".

-Anna is pretty good at her job.
-But she has been acting quite odd recently.
-She leaves gaps of Blackridge open to the public without any precautions, using the same password EVERYWHERE and even blaming it on others.

-It's time to find out what causes Anna to be acting disrupted.
+Blackridge Oil Company looks fine from the outside.
+Website's up, servers are running, nothing seems wrong.

+But Anna, the IT Manager, has been acting strange lately.
+The person who's supposed to keep everything locked down has been doing the opposite — same password on everything, folders left open, and whenever someone brings it up she deflects or points fingers.

-Your job is to work your way through Blackridge's internal systems — from the public-facing website all the way down to the file shares sitting quietly on the network.
-Every step teaches you something real.
-Every service hands you the key to the next one.
+Something's going on.
+Your job is to find out what.

+You'll start from the website and work your way in.
+Every service you get through hands you something for the next one.
+It all leads back to Anna.
-You're not here to cause even more havoc.
-You are here to solve a mystery.

 ---